kuertee/x4-mod-ui-extensions/README.md

 Updates
 =======
-v8.0.4.0, 7 Feb 2025:
+v8.0.?.?, ?
+Feb 2025:
-- New callbacks for ChemODun's unreleased mod.
+- New callback `refreshInfoFrame_on_start` for ChemODun's Pilot Academy mod (and any other mod)
-- New callbacks for HYLT2233's unreleased mod.

 NOTES FOR PLAYERS:
 ==================